Top 20 motorhome questions

 It’s really no harder to drive a motorhome than it is a car.
-Smaller campervans are very similar indeed.
+Smaller campervans, as well as other types of campervan, are very similar indeed.
 With larger motorhomes, you will need to get used to the size and rearwards visibility - you need to use the excellent door mirrors a bit more.
 If you want to build up your confidence quickly, we recommend booking a session on our motorhome manoeuvring course – these courses are ideal for beginners.
 It’s a one-day course and includes a one-to-one session on the road, driver exercises with instructor feedback, defensive driving and various manoeuvring exercises.

 3) What type of motorhome should I buy?

 There are many different types of motorhome on the market, so it’s wise to do your research before you buy to figure out what's the best motorhome for you.